RealHard23/VTEC_Dynamic/README.md

 su -c DON = Default

-Flash via Magisk is an adjustment to smooth out sharpness and remove some limitations.
+Flashing via Magisk is an adjustment to increase smoothness and remove some limitations.
 But in exchange for increased energy use.

 Changes and use this script at your own risk ! !